ThbltLmr/yt-term/ARTICLE.md

 ```

 ## High-level plan
 Since we are setting out to *stream* YouTube videos, we don't want to download a video, then encode all its frames into graphics escape codes, and then display it.
-We want to do all this in parallel, which means we are going to need some multi-threading.
+We want to do all this in parallel, which means we are going to need some multi-threading (a hard concept to grasp for my smooth Typescript brain).

 We can expect that our threads will require some CPU resources at the same time: if we want to watch any video that is over a couple seconds long, we should start displaying frames while we are still downloading and encoding the next ones.
 For this reason, I did not see much value in using an async runtime, and simply used Rust's `std::thread`.